Market-Connections Professional Resume Writing Services

 "Do you have any questions for me?" is the ONE question every candidate should be prepared to answer in an interview.

-Your research will not only help you understand the company better, it will help you ask more informed questions in the interview.
+Your research will not only help you understand the company better, but it will also help you ask more informed questions in the interview.

 And that’s the subject of this report.
 If you haven’t asked questions as the interview progresses, there will likely come a time in the interview when the person conducting the interview says to you, “So, do you have any questions for me?”

 That’s where your research comes into play.
 Surely, as you were learning more about the job and the company, you were curious about a thing or two.
 Even if you weren’t, it makes a huge (negative) impression on interviewers when you don’t ask any questions.
-That can either signal that you’re not interested enough in the job to muster up any questions — or that you didn’t know anything about the company coming into the interview, and you weren’t paying attention enough to latch onto any information shared in the interview.
-Both scenarios don’t bode the will for your employment prospects.
+That can either signal that you’re not interested enough in the job to muster up any questions, or that you didn’t know anything about the company coming into the interview, and you weren’t paying attention enough to latch onto any information shared in the interview.
+These scenarios don’t bode well for your employment prospects.

 With that in mind, here are more than 70 questions you can ask in a job interview.
 Choose 4 or 5 of them (at a minimum) and write them down on an index card or sheet of paper you can reference at the appropriate time during the job interview.